openjs-foundation/cross-project-council/proposals/TEMPLATE.md

 ## Champion

-Who is the the stakeholder of this initiative?
+Who is the stakeholder of this initiative?

 ## Description